subhaminion/linux-cheatsheet/docs/du.md

 49M
 ```

-Note that both command `find` and `du` also list the current working directory itself indicated by dot `.`.
+Note that both command `find` and `du` aaslso list the current working directory itself indicated by dot `.`.

 ---